lazerwalker/storyboard/README.md

 [![CI Status](http://img.shields.io/travis/lazerwalker/storyboard.svg?style=flat)](https://travis-ci.org/lazerwalker/storyboard)

 Storyboard is a general-purpose engine for multilinear/nonlinear storytelling.
-It's written in TypeScript, and intended to be embedded within another game or application (such as the included-as-a-git-submodule [Storyboard-iOS](https://github.com/lazerwalker/storyboard-iOS.git) reference native iOS Swift project)
+It's written in TypeScript, and intended to be embedded within another game or application.

 Right now, it's pre-alpha.
 Stay tuned for more.